-The Mamu Tshishkutamashutau Innu Board and the Mushuau Innu First Nation provides funding opportunities to Innu students who require post-secondary student support and who are attending college or university.
+The Mamu Tshishkutamashutau Innu Education and the Mushuau Innu First Nation provide funding opportunities to Innu students who require post-secondary student support and who are attending college or university.

 The Innu School Board office is located in the community of Sheshatshiu.
 The office hours are Monday to Friday, 8:30 am to 4:30 pm.